 That hadn't been the first time I had heard this objection.
 The assumption is that if morality is objective then— ipso facto— violating those morals can never under any circumstance be okay.
 But this is a non sequitur.
 Just because two morals, for instance, have objective value (in that morality is of more value to man than immorality), that does not mean one moral cannot be of more value than another in a given situation.
 The two morals still have value, but one moral's value can surpass the value of the other in a particular moment.

-I'll give a somewhat popular example of what I mean: Lying and murder are both objectively wrong, and 99.9% of the time one should not entertain doing either.
-But say you're a German in the 1940s hiding Jewish children under your house and the SS asks you if you're hiding Jewish children.
+An example: Lying and murder are both objectively wrong, and 99.9% of the time one should not entertain doing either.
+But, to use a very old hypothetical scenario, say you're a German in the 1940s hiding Jewish children under your house and the SS asks you if you're hiding Jewish children.
 Failure to answer will result in your being shot, likely entailing death also for the children you're hiding (because then there will be no one to take care of them), so you really have only two choices— tell the Germans the truth and be complicit in the murder of Jewish children, or lie to the Germans and save the lives of the Jewish children.
 Now again, both lying and murder are objectively wrong, but in that situation I think a vast majority of people would conclude that it is better to commit the wrong of lying in order to save the lives of the Jewish children than be honest and cause those lives to end.
 In that particular situation, the moral wrong of murder outweighs the moral wrong of dishonesty.

 But the converse is true of murder in this more modern example: You're piloting a drone hovering over a house in Yemen.
 Inside this house are seven suicide bombers... and one child.
 Intelligence reveals that each one of these suicide bombers plans to hit densely populated locations— two mosques, one market, a military base, a mall, and two restaurants— but the catch is that it isn't known when.
 They are meeting in this house to plan their attacks, and it is unlikely that they will ever be together in one space again.
 Top brass makes it clear that this is likely the only opportunity you will have to prevent all seven of these attacks from happening.
 But, remember, the child is in the house too.
 Killing children is never morally right.
 Children are incapable of committing actions that warrant the taking of human life, thus that element of innocence makes killing children always wrong.
 But in this situation, if you don't bomb that house, these seven suicide bombers will likely go on to kill more children (and people in general).
 So you press the button and kill everyone inside the house, saving hundreds of innocent lives at the expense of one innocent life.
 In this particular situation, the moral wrong of murdering an innocent is outweighed by the moral wrong of letting seven suicide bombers go free to kill more innocents.